-- The trustees may at any time or times prior to the distribution day by further deed vary, cancel or add to all or any of the provisions of this deed. - Any such further deed must have the written consent of the appointor. - The deed must not affect the vested interest of any beneficiary in the trust fund or any part of it or any income from it. - The deed must not extend the distribution day beyond what is permitted by law at that time.
+- The Trustees may at any time or times prior to the distribution day by further deed vary, cancel or add to all or any of the provisions of this deed.
+This clause must be read subject to clause 38 (Trustees who benefit personally). - Any such further deed must have the written consent of the Appointors, if at least one person who holds the powers of the Appointor is alive and has full legal capacity. - The deed must not affect the vested interest of any beneficiary in the trust fund or any part of it or any income from it. - The deed must not extend the distribution day beyond what is permitted by law at that time.